-The African continent is home to many different snake species, some of which are amongst the world's most dangerous.
-These range from legendary species like the black mamba, to little-known snakes like the West African carpet viper.
-In this article, we look at a few of Africa's most feared snake species, before exploring different kinds of snake venom and the unique ways that each affects the human body.
+Africa is home to many different snake species, some of which are amongst the world's most dangerous.
+These range from legendary species like the black mamba to little-known snakes like the West African carpet viper.

-It is important to remember that although snakes must be treated with respect, the majority of snake species are not venomous.
-Even those that are will typically try to avoid contact with humans rather than risk confrontation.
+It is important to remember that although all snakes must be treated with respect, the majority are not venomous.
+Snakes will typically try to avoid contact with humans rather than risk confrontation, and anti-venom is available for all of the species listed below.
+Don't let a fear of snakes stop you from exploring Africa's breathtaking wilderness.
+With a little care, there's nothing to prevent humans and snakes from co-existing in harmony.
 All snake species are important to the balance of the African ecosystem, fulfilling a valuable role as middle-order predators.
-Without them, rodent populations would soar out of control.
-Instead of fearing them, we should endeavor to understand and conserve them.

-Although the black mamba (Dendroaspis polylepis) is not the most venomous African snake species, it is nevertheless the most feared.
-There are several reasons for this - including its aggressive nature when cornered and its large size.
-It is the largest of the continent's venomous snake species, with an average length of approximately 8.2 feet/ 2.5 meters.
+Although the black mamba (Dendroaspis polylepis) is not the most venomous African snake species, it is the most feared.
+There are several reasons for this, including its aggressive nature when cornered and its large size.
+It is the largest of the continent's venomous snake species, with an average length of approximately 8.2 feet.
 Black mambas are the fastest of all indigenous African snakes, and often strike more than once.
 Their venom is composed of neurotoxins and cardiotoxins, and can cause a human to collapse after just 45 minutes.
-Without anti-venom treatment, it is almost 100% certain that the victim will die, usually within seven to 15 hours.
+Without anti-venom treatment, it is almost 100 percent certain that the victim will die, usually within seven to 15 hours.
 Despite their name, black mambas are not black but brown or olive-skinned.
 They are found throughout a wide range of habitats in sub-Saharan Africa and usually spend their time on the ground rather than in trees.

 The puff adder (Bitis arietans) is considered to be Africa's deadliest snake because it is responsible for the most human fatalities.
-This is due to a variety of factors, including the snake's wide distribution, its prevalence in populated areas and its relatively aggressive nature.
-Puff adders reach an average length of around 3.3 feet/ 1.0 meters and have a solid build accentuated by a wide girth and a blunt snout.
+This is due to a variety of factors, including the snake's wide distribution, its prevalence in populated areas, and its relatively aggressive nature.
+Puff adders reach an average length of around 3.3 feet and have a solid build accentuated by a wide girth and a blunt snout.
 They are found throughout sub-Saharan Africa, and their color patterns vary depending on where they live.
 Puff adders rely on their exceptional camouflage for protection and remain still rather than fleeing from approaching danger.
 Because of this, people are often bitten after accidentally stepping on them.
 Of all viper species, the puff adder's venom is amongst the most venomous, however most fatalities occur as a result of poor treatment.
-Even in untreated cases, the mortality rate can be as low as 15%.

 West African Carpet Viper

 Also known as the ocellated carpet viper (Echis ocellatus), the West African carpet viper is endemic to the countries of West Africa.
-Incredibly for a snake with a relatively small range, it is (along with the puff adder) often cited as being responsible for the highest number of snakebite-related fatalities in Africa.
-The West African carpet viper is a small snake, with an average total length of approximately 20 inches/ 50 centimeters.
-They are typically yellowish brown in colour, with distinctive eye-like spots along the length of their bodies.
+Incredibly, for a snake with a relatively small range, it is (along with the puff adder) often cited as being responsible for the highest number of snakebite-related fatalities in Africa.
+The West African carpet viper is a small snake, with an average total length of approximately 20 inches (1.5 feet).
+They are typically yellowish brown in color, with distinctive eye-like spots along the length of their bodies.
 These spots are designed to confuse potential predators.
 Like the boomslang, their venom is haemotoxic, causing spontaneous internal bleeding and the collapse of the circulatory system sometimes days after the bite has occurred.
 The West African carpet viper has a distinctive threat display, which involves rubbing its coils together to create a loud sizzling sound.

 The Cape cobra (Naja nivea) is found across Southern Africa, favoring dry areas including desert and arid savannah regions.
-They are moderately-sized, growing to around 5 feet/ 1.5 meters in length.
-Although they are alternatively known as the yellow cobra, Cape cobras can come in a variety of colors, including golden, brown and even black.
-It is a diurnal species, meaning that it is usually active in the day, and feeds on a wide variety of animals ranging from rodents to reptiles to other snakes.
+They are moderately-sized, growing to around five feet in length.
+Although they are alternatively known as the yellow cobra, Cape cobras can come in a variety of colors, including golden, brown, and even black.
+It is a diurnal species, meaning that it is usually active in the day, and feeds on a wide variety of animals ranging from rodents to reptiles and other snakes.
 In particular, they are known for raiding weaver bird colonies.
 It strikes readily when threatened, and is particularly dangerous thanks to its tendency to enter human settlements.
 Although the mortality rate for untreated bites is uncertain, it is thought to be high with death occurring between one and 10 hours later as a result of respiratory failure.

 Eastern Green Mamba